idarshP/Todo-list/README.md

 This is only HTML, CSS and JavaScript project.

 # Download
-Download the code and run the HTML file in your browser and start make changes it as you want to.
+Download the code and run the HTML file in your browser and start make changes in it as you want to.